-The MacDonald Farm Provincial Heritage Place is a cultural attraction located in Bartibog, about 10 kilometres east of the City of Miramichi, in a pastoral setting overlooking the Miramichi River.
-The property consists of approximately 120 hectares of land on both sides of the highway.
-The 2 ½ storey classical 19th century stone farm house with a footprint of 100 square meters overlooks the Miramichi River.
+The MacDonald Farm Provincial Heritage Place is a cultural attraction located in Bartibog, just 10 kilometers east of the city of Miramichi, surrounded by picturesque countryside and overlooking the Miramichi River.
+The property spans approximately 120 hectares on both sides of the highway and features a 2 ½ storey classical 19th century stone farmhouse with a 100 square meter footprint overlooking the river.

 This post has already been read 2639 times!